marty12342000/LBRTI2101B_Drowsiness_detection_system/README.md

 - tensorflow
 - opencv-python

-You can do that with this command in the consol : "pip install name_package"
+You can do that if you put "pip install name_package" in the kernel.